+March garden chores.
 Spring is coming.
 It arrives on March 20th, and there are many garden chores on March’s list.
 Where to begin?
 Anywhere really, but remember the phrase, ‘when the soil can be worked,’ and be cautious about mucking around on frozen soil.
-March may be a busy month in the garden, but it is weather-dependent, after all.
+March may be a busy month in the garden, but it is weather-dependent.
 Do what the weather allows.

 1. Pruning; First Up for Garden Chores This Month

 Prune now before dormant trees and shrubs start leafing out.
-Prune out diseased, damaged, dead, dying, and deformed wood–that will get the process started.
+Prune out diseased, damaged, dead, dying, and deformed wood–that will begin the process.
 Do not prune your spring-flowering shrubs (weigela, azaleas, rhododendrons, etc. ).
 Also, skip the mophead and lacecap hydrangeas.
 Both spring-flowering shrubs and some types of hydrangeas bloom on old wood.
 If you prune them now, you prune off this season’s blooms.
 If you’re unsure what plants bloom on old wood, here’s a handy list from Proven Winners.
 Bookmark it.
-For a how-to on pruning, check here.
+Read here for a how-to on Pruning Trees and Shrubs and Pruning Calendar.

-And if you have clematis, let’s discuss pruning that vine.
-This is a big question for customers, and it cannot be very clear.
+If you have clematis, let’s discuss pruning it.
+This is a big question for customers and can be very confusing.
 Like hydrangeas, it’s hard to know when to prune what clematis.
-Clematis are generally in groupings labeled 1,2,3 or A, B, C and pruned according to type.
+Clematis are generally in groupings labeled 1,2,3, or A, B, C and pruned according to type.

-Type Two: Generally bloom in late spring.
-These are the ‘Nelly Moser” ‘Henyrii’ and another large-flowered clematis.
+Type Two: Generally blooms in late spring.
+The ‘Nelly Moser” ‘Henyrii’ and another large-flowered clematis.
 They bloom on old and new wood.
 Prune late winter or early spring when buds begin to swell.
 Cut just above the buds.